immich-app/immich/README.md

 - Show curated objects on the search page
 - Shared album with users on the same server
 - Selective backup - albums can be included and excluded during the backup process.
+- Web interface is available for administrative tasks (create new users) and view assets on the server - additional features are coming.

 # System Requirement